PromethiumL/JustChord/README.md

 ```
 $ python3 main.py
 ```
 - Two widgets: staff and chords are on the left and right by default.
-Drag them to where ever you want.
+Drag them to whereever you want.

-- Right click on chords (only chords, currently) for more options.
+- **Right click** on each widget for more options, color, font, etc.

-- Default midi input port can be modified in `gui.py`
+- Use mouse wheel to adjust window opacity.

 - The Chord dictionary is stored in `./core/constants.py`.
 You can add new entry by copy/paste an existing line.